nico-engels/nes_sockets/README.md

 # nes_sockets

-Simple socket and secure socket in C++.
+Simple socket and secure socket in modern C++.

+Non-blocking implementation of sockets for Windows and Linux for sequencial (not asynchronous) programming.

-# Requesites
+# Requisites

 C++20

 OpenSSL Library

+# Examples

+See examples folder.